polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 ## Appendix A

-This appendix explores alternatives to using the `ParaId` as the factor by which availability chunk indices are distributed to validators within the same relay chain block, and why they weren't chosen.

-### Core index
+This appendix details the intricacies of getting access to the core index of a candidate in parity's polkadot node.

 Here, `core_index` refers to the index of the core that a candidate was occupying while it was pending availability (from backing to inclusion).